 Most of the hundreds of restaurants in El Centro are fast food or serve local Colombia food.
 But there are some good restaurants in El Centro that are worth visiting.

 I have eaten at well over 35 restaurants in El Centro over the past several years.
-With my Colombian wife’s help, we both collaborated to select and order the following list of the six best restaurants in El Centro.
+With my Colombian wife’s help, we both collaborated to select and order the following list of the seven best restaurants in El Centro.

 Hacienda is a popular chain of Colombian restaurants with six locations in Medellín.
 This chain serves good comida típica – traditional Colombian dishes.

 Hacienda restaurants are quite popular with local Colombians and some tourists.
 And the restaurants have a nice relaxed atmosphere.

 Hacienda was founded in 1991 in the heart of El Centro in Medellín on Carrera 49 (Junín).
 It is located on the second floor with a quiet balcony overlooking the busy pedestrian street below.